 Please make sure to reserve at least 3 hours if you want to catch an onward flight or 2 hours if you want to catch an onward train.
 Please book the transfer with us in advance and tell us your flight (or train) number and departure time.

-Tip notes: Tip your guide and driver is not a compulsory requirement but would be a great affirmation of their services.
-Therefore, we suggest you to give your guide and driver 60 – 100 yuan per person as this would be a great encouragement for them.
+Tipping notes: Tipping your guide and driver is not a compulsory requirement but would be a great affirmation of their services.
+Therefore, we recommend you give your guide and driver 50 – 100 yuan per person as this would be a great encouragement for them.

 We have prepared FM headsets and telescopes for our customers to make sure you can hear and watch clearly in the terracotta warriors while other groups are struggling and get lost in the crowds.